 Loretta R. Richard

-Loretta Richard is a partner in the tax & benefits department of Ropes & Gray.
-She concentrates on general federal income tax matters and employee benefits.
-She has special proficiency in tax and benefits controversy matters (including administrative controversy and litigation), and is nationally recognized tax-exempt bond tax counsel.
-She also has special knowledge in executive compensation and employee benefit matters and tax planning for high net worth individuals.
+Loretta Richard is a partner in and head of Ropes & Gray’s employment, executive compensation and employee benefits practice.
+She concentrates on general federal income tax matters, executive compensation and employee benefits.
+She has special proficiency in tax and benefits controversy matters (including administrative controversy and litigation).
+She is also nationally recognized bond tax counsel.

 - Brian Studniberg, Gabrielle Hirz and Loretta Richard, “Is Fishing in Tax Waters Getting Easier or Just More High-Tech?”
 Tax Notes (March 26, 2018)